dudinda/MVPTemplate/README.md

 ## How to Develop
    1. Use <code>Run\<TPresenter\></code> or <code>Run\<TPresenter, TViewModel\></code> to run a presenter.
-When a <code>View</code> accessed for the first time, a DI - container resolve a view by the interface, decoupling the concrete implementation of a ui framework (WF, WPF, Console) component.
+When a <code>View</code> accessed for the first time, a DI - container resolve the view by its interface, decoupling a concrete implementation of a gui framework (WF, WPF, Console) component.
    2. Use <code>PublishFrom\<TEventArgs\>(object publisher, TEventArgs args)</code> to unicast a message from a view to its presenter.
    3. Use <code>PublishFromAll\<TEventArgs\>(object publisher, TEventArgs args)</code> to broadcast a message from a view to all presenters subscribed to the <code>TEventArgs</code>.
-It is also can be used to message from a presenter to a presenter if a target presenter have a unique subscriber during the broadcast.
+It can also be used to message from a presenter to a presenter if a target presenter have a unique subscriber during the broadcast.
    4. Use <code>Unsubscribe(Type subscriber, object publisher)</code> to unsubcribe a view from its presenter.
 Can be used during the disposing of a view.